Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Numerical examples

-Figure~\ref{fig:integrand_sigma} shows $f$ for the reaction coordinate $\vartheta^2$ and different values of $\sigma$.
-We observe that with increasing $\sigma$, $f$ indeed becomes increasingly constant on the level sets $\{x_1 = z\}$ of the optimal reaction coordinate $\xi$.
+Figure~\ref{fig:integrand_sigma} shows $f$ for the RC $\vartheta^2$ and different values of $\sigma$.
+We observe that with increasing $\sigma$, $f$ indeed becomes increasingly constant on the level sets $\{x_1 = z\}$ of the optimal RC $\xi$.
 This behavior was predicted in Section~\ref{sec:montecarlo}.

 Figure~\ref{fig:variance_sigma} illustrates the variance of $f$.
 We first note that the variance indeed decreases for increasing $\sigma$, and converges towards the variance of the process with instantaneously equilibrating components $x_2,\ldots,x_n$ (equivalent to choosing ``$\sigma=\infty$'').
 Moreover, we observe that the variance of the three-dimensional process is substantially smaller compared to the two-dimensional process.
 This observation still holds when considering the relative variance $\var[f]/\mathbb{E}[f]$.
 This demonstrates that higher-dimensional function do not per se possess higher variance.
-In fact, $\var[f]$ appears to be more dependent on the choice of the particular reaction coordinate $\vartheta$ than on $n$, although, to avoid digression, we will refrain from detailed analysis.
+In fact, $\var[f]$ appears to be more dependent on the choice of the particular RC $\vartheta$ than on $n$, although, to avoid digression, we will refrain from detailed analysis.

 Finally, we estimate the relative expected MC error

 where $I(f)$ and $I_M(f)$ are the exact integral and Monte Carlo integral with $M$ samples of $f$ defined in~\eqref{eq:MCintegral_exact} and~\eqref{eq:MCintegral}.
 In practice, this error indicates how many ``dynamical samples'' $p^{\tau,\sigma}(x^{(k)},\cdot)$ need to be created by numerical simulation in order to approximate $\LRD(\vartheta)$ up to a given accuracy.
 In the present example, however, $p^{\tau,\sigma}$ is known analytically by~\eqref{eq:transition_density_sigma}.